Showing posts sorted by relevance for query ste putnik. Sort by date Show all posts

 The CryptO'pinion?

 There are two conclusions to draw here.
 If you're using an upgraded ST or have something fancy like a Mega STe, TT, etc/etc then you're gonna love this beautiful game.
-However, there is slowdown (on the original Atari ST), and it will get sluggish when the screen is overcrowded.
-Thankfully, I've just heard that Peter has updated Gauntlet to support the Blitter, which is great news for the Atari STe (that also includes the Mega ST)
+However, there is slowdown (on the original Atari ST), and it will get sluggish when the screen is heavily overcrowded.
+Thankfully, I've just heard that Peter has updated Gauntlet to support the Blitter, which is great news for the Atari STe (that includes the Mega ST)

 Whether you play solo or not, this is an awesome shooter.
 Gauntlet is one of the best arcade games, and the Atari ST has another winning conversion under its belt.
 It's pure retro gaming gold, and I love it!!